 In my kitchen, I prefer to view recipes more casually and to play freely, unbound by possibility.
-Essentially, I approach recipes as a guide rather than a mandate.
+I approach recipes as a guide rather than a mandate.
 I move around in a circular manner and improvise based on comparable flavor profiles, especially when it comes to fresh herbs.
 I'll bet you have some sad looking herbs lingering in the fridge because you only needed a tablespoon for that recipe.

-Valuing process over results
+Valuing Process over Results

 About a decade ago, while I was regularly teaching home cooking classes, my format was very unusual and some might say even uncomfortable for the students.
 But after experiencing it firsthand, they continued to flock to my kitchen for a dose of cooking as process, rather than clutching onto a recipe.